Leonard Baskin: The Gehenna Press

-Baskin founded the Gehenna Press in 1942, one of the first fine art presses in the US, as a student at Yale, inspired by the illustrated books of William Blake which so impressed him he decided to learn to print and make his own books.
+Baskin founded the Gehenna Press in 1942, one of the first fine art presses in the U.S., as a student at Yale, inspired by the illustrated books of William Blake, which so impressed him that he decided to learn to print and make his own books.
 The name was taken from a line in Paradise Lost: "and black Gehenna call'd, the type of hell".
 The Gehenna Press printed over 100 books and ran until Baskin's death in 2000.

 In 1974, Baskin moved with his family to Britain, to Lurley Manor, near Tiverton, Devon, to be close to his friend Ted Hughes, for whom he had illustrated the poetry volume Crow published in 1970.
 Baskin and Hughes collaborated on several further works, including A Primer of Birds, published by Gehenna Press in 1981.
-Other poets who collaborated with the Gehenna Press included James Baldwin, Anthony Hecht and Ruth Fainlight.
+Other poets who collaborated with the Gehenna Press included James Baldwin, Anthony Hecht, Ruth Fainlight, and Anne Halley.
 Sylvia Plath dedicated "Sculptor" to Leonard Baskin in her work, The Colossus and Other Poems (1960).

 "In 1992, a 50-year retrospective of Gehenna Press books toured the country, including a major exhibition at the Library of Congress."